developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/README.md

     - In `.classpath`.
 - [ ] Remove numbers from packages `.md` if there is.
 - [ ] When course finished, remove the projects from the IDE!
+- [ ] Exercises should be in following order:
+    - First question as plain text.
+    - Then comes the answer under it.
+        - Fix these for this repository!

 <p align="center">
     <img id="Advanced hibernate" src="Hibernate Advanced Development Techniques caption.png" style="height: 100px; width: 900px;">
 </p>